aks861999/Spotify-Sequential-Recommendation-System/README.md

 # Result: ['user_id', 'artist', 'track', 'playlist']
 ```

-#### Noise Filtering — Motivated by Power-Law Analysis
+#### Noise Filtering, Motivated by Power-Law Analysis
 Before applying any filter, the project formally tests whether the artist frequency distribution follows a power law using `powerlaw.Fit(discrete=True)`.
-The resulting log-log CCDF confirms Zipf's law holds — a small number of artists dominate the corpus while the majority appear only a handful of times.
+The resulting log-log CCDF confirms Zipf's law holds, a small number of artists dominate the corpus while the majority appear only a handful of times.
 This statistical evidence justifies the subsequent filter.

 ```python
 # Keep only artists with sufficient representation